Van de Graaff generator: Tandem accelerators

-Particle-beam Van de Graaff accelerators are often used in a "tandem" configuration with the high potential terminal is located at the center of the machine.
+Particle-beam Van de Graaff accelerators are often used in a "tandem" configuration with the high potential terminal located at the center of the machine.
 Negatively charged ions are injected at one end, where they are accelerated by attractive force toward the terminal.
 When the particles reach the terminal, they are stripped of some electrons to make them positively charged, and are subsequently accelerated by repulsive forces away from the terminal.
-This configuration results in two accelerations for the cost of one Van de Graaff generator and has the added advantage of leaving the complicated ion source instrumentation accessible near ground potential.
+This configuration results in two accelerations for the cost of one Van de Graaff generator and has the added advantage of leaving the ion source instrumentation accessible near ground potential.

-Pelletrons
+Pelletron

 The pelletron is a style of tandem accelerator designed to overcome some of the disadvantages of using a belt to transfer charge to the high voltage terminal.
-In the pelletron, the belt is replaced with "pellets," metal spheres joined by insulating links into a chain.
-This chain of spheres serves the same function as the belt in a traditional Van de Graff accelerator - to convey charge to the high voltage terminal.
+In the pelletron, the belt is replaced with "pellets", metal spheres joined by insulating links into a chain.
+This chain of spheres serves the same function as the belt in a traditional Van de Graff accelerator – to convey charge to the high voltage terminal.
 The separate charged spheres and higher durability of the chain mean that higher voltages can be achieved at the high voltage terminal, and charge can be conveyed to the terminal more quickly.

 Entertainment and educational generators

-The largest air-insulated Van de Graaff generator in the world, built by Dr. Van de Graaff in the 1930s, is now displayed permanently at Boston's Museum of Science.
+The Round Hill generator, the largest air-insulated Van de Graaff generator in the world, completed by Dr. Van de Graaff in 1933, is now displayed permanently at Boston's Museum of Science.
 With two conjoined 4.5 m aluminium spheres standing on columns 22 ft tall, this generator can often obtain 2 MV (2 million volts).
 Shows using the Van de Graaff generator and several Tesla coils are conducted two to three times a day.

 Many science museums, such as the American Museum of Science and Energy, have small-scale Van de Graaff generators on display, and exploit their static-producing qualities to create "lightning" or make people's hair stand up.
 Van de Graaff generators are also used in schools and science shows.